confluentinc/demo-scene/cluster-linking-disaster-recovery/README.md

 ```

 3. Repeat the steps to create
-   1. the schema linking (all steps)
+   1. the Schema Linking (all steps)
    2. the cluster mirror linking on disaster cluster.
-Note: the cluster linking `main-to-destination-cl` does not need to be recreated, as it was never deleted.
+Note: the Cluster Linking `main-to-destination-cl` does not need to be recreated, as it was never deleted.